sebinseban/km44besd06/README.md

 ## 2 BASIC C

+### 2.17 POINTERS 2 (10/02/2022) ASSSIGNMENT 17

+1. Write a program to swap two numbers using Call by Value and Call by Reference.

+2. Note down the differences between Call by Value and Call by Reference and when to use what.

+3. Write a function that can rotate the values of three variables. print the results in main function.

+4. Write a function that can take two integers as input, and gives 5 outputs : addition, subtraction, multiplication, quotient and reminder of those two numbers.
+Print the outputs in the main function.

+5. Write a function that communicates with main using a single static variable without taking any input arguments.

+Everytime function returns something using the static variable,after using it, main sends another input using the same variable and calls the function again.

+eg., print the square of each number of an array : for each number of the array :
+    call the function
+    main gets the static variable address as return value from function. main puts the array element in static variable. in the function :
+    create static variable.
+    if static variable value is not zero, print its square. function sends static variable address back to main.

+6. Write two source files, main.c and swap.c.
+The main function initializes a two-element array of ints, and then calls the swap function to swap the pair.

+7. WAP copy 0x20 data in to 0x7800 memory location?

+8. WAP to identify whether an architecture is Little Endian or Big Endian?

+9. Find the size of a variable without using sizeof operator.

 ### 2.16 POINTERS (08/02/2022) ASSIGNMENT 16

 1. Write a program to print the address of a variable , its value ,its size, try different executions and note the address printed.
 Assign the address of the variable to a pointer variable.Print the sizes of pointer and its indirected expression(apply * operator).

-2. Write a program to add two variables using thier pointers.
+2. Write a program to add two variables using their pointers.

 3. Write a program to take input for two character variables using pointers and find out which character has higher ascii value.

-4. declare different pointers with different base data types.
+4. Declare different pointers with different base data types.
 Print the sizes of the pointer variables using sizeof operator.
 Why do u think all of them are giving same size irrespective of the data type ?

 5. Write a program to find the biggest of three numbers using pointers that point to those numbers.